alexdrone/Store/README.md

   // diff is a `TransactionDiff` obj containing all of the changes that the last transaction has applied to the store's model.
 }
 ```
-A quick look at the  `TransactionDiff` interface.
+A quick look at the  `TransactionDiff` interface:

 ```swift
 public struct TransactionDiff {